This is an elective procedure not covered by OHIP.

 How do I prepare my baby boy for his circumcision?

-Feed your son prior to his procedure either before leaving your home or when you arrive at the Family Urology Clinic.
-Nursing rooms are available.
+Feed your son before his procedure either before leaving your home or when you arrive at New Creation MediCosmetic Centre.

-Please arrive 15 minutes prior to your scheduled appointment with the following items.
+Please arrive 15 minutes before your scheduled appointment with the following items:

 - Vaseline (or non-petroleum equivalent)